Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

-\subsubsection{Response of plasmonic cavity in absence of OTS}
+\subsubsection{3.1.2.
+Response of plasmonic cavity in absence of OTS}

 In Figure~\ref{EOT_based_cavity}, we consider an octagonal periodic nanohole array etched into a 100 nm-thick silver (Ag) slab, coated with alumina (Al\textsubscript{2}O\textsubscript{3}).
 A separation layer of thickness $d_\text{SL} = 20$ nm is placed between the metal layer and the IR-140-doped PU gain medium, and the structure is completed with a terminating layer of thickness $d_\text{TL} = 186$ nm.
+These dimensions are selected based on the parametric sweep results presented in the following sections, where we demonstrate the OTS phenomena.

-A pump pulse with a duration of 40 ns, an offset of 80 ns, and an amplitude of $8 \times 10^7$ V/m is applied to excite the gain layer.
-As shown in Figure~\ref{T_R_noDBR}, the transmission side exhibits a weak lasing peak at 861.658 nm with an intensity of only 0.1096 (a.u.), while a considerably stronger forward scattering emission appears at around 805 nm with an intensity of 0.2856 (a.u.).
-In contrast, the reflection side displays a prominent lasing peak at 862.082 nm with a much higher intensity of 5.9265 (a.u.), along with a forward scattering peak at 810 nm with an intensity of approximately 2 (a.u.).
-These observations indicate that a significant portion of the lasing energy is reflected rather than being transmitted, with forward scattering dominating the transmission-side emission, highlighting the need for an efficient feedback mechanism to address this issue.
+A 40~ns pump pulse of 800 nm wavelength (offset: 80~ns, amplitude: $8 \times 10^7$~V/m) excites the gain layer.
+As shown in Figure~\ref{T_R_noDBR}, a weak lasing peak appears at 861.658~nm on the transmission side (intensity: 0.1096~a.u.), with stronger forward scattering at 805~nm (0.2856~a.u.).
+Conversely, the reflection side exhibits a dominant lasing peak at 862.082~nm (5.9265~a.u.) and a forward scattering peak near 810~nm (~2~a.u.).
+These results indicate that most lasing energy is reflected, emphasizing the need for improved feedback to enhance transmission efficiency.

-\subsubsection{Inserting the top 1DPC — OTS excitation}
+\subsubsection{3.1.3.
+Inserting the top 1DPC — OTS excitation}